 Meet Natasha, 20, and find out about life as an apprentice journalist in Halifax.
 Part of our Bitesize world of work series.

 "Even though you might have your heart set on a career, it's good to try different things out and get new experiences."

 - Natasha decided she didn't want to go to university and instead wanted to follow her goal of becoming a journalist

 - She's completing an 18-month apprenticeship.
 When she's finished she will have a professional qualification from the National Council for the Training of Journalists, which will make it possible for her to work in this field

 - Natasha experimented with different writing styles and reporting in her own online blog.

-What to expect if you want to be a newspaper journalist
+What to expect if you want to become an apprentice journalist

 - Newspaper journalist salary: £15,000 to £50,000 per year

 - Newspaper journalist working hours: 37 to 39 hours per week

 What qualifications do you need to be an apprentice journalist?